stephthi/Refyoufree/README.md

 Web application to help refugees complete their documentation.

-**Created By:** Stephanie Nguyen, Delerina Hill, Rishabh Saxena and Akshay Kumar.
+**Created By:** Stephanie Nguyen, Rishabh Saxena, Akshay Kumar and Hanyu Xi.